The 20 steps of the house buying process explained

 If you’re still interested after the first viewing, book another one.
 With a second viewing, it’s best to choose a different time of day or at the weekend.
 This way you’ll see how the street changes over the course of the day.

 However, if the property doesn’t match up to what you’re looking for, then make a note of the address.
-This way you won’t waste time.
+This way you won’t waste time during the house buying process.
 You’ll also want to keep looking for more suitable properties and booking viewings.

-When you’re convinced a property is ideal, then it’s time to make an offer.
+When you’re convinced a property is ideal, then it’s time to decide just how much to offer for the house.
 Before you do, you’ll want to consider your strategy and get your team in place.

 You could offer slightly below your budget and give yourself room to negotiate.
 Maybe you decide to offer the full asking price or slightly over.
 However, you might have squeezed the agent for information, which you can use t make your offer attractive to the seller.